 Covid-19 has highlighted how much of a challenge dementia is for New Zealand.
 The number of people with dementia is growing fast and services are just not keeping up with the need.
 Indeed after Covid-19, dementia will be one of the most significant issues facing our health system this century.
 In light of this urgent need, the dementia sector has worked collaboratively to prepare a Dementia Action Plan for New Zealand.
-To read more go to https://www.alzheimers.org.nz/news/dementia-action-plan-a-first-for-nz
+Click here to read more.

 Papanui site purchased for BrainTree Centre

 The Canterbury Brain Collective, a partnership between Dementia Canterbury and MS and Parkinson's Canterbury, has purchased a site in Langdons Road, Papanui, for the proposed $6.3 million BrainTree Centre for Canterbury people living with neurological conditions.
-See the media release.
+Click here for the media release.